The Claude custom instructions I use (and a template for yours)

 The personalisation field shapes how Claude behaves across every conversation.
 If you also need Claude to know specific things consistently, such as a brand guide, client brief, reference documents, or past work, Claude Projects adds a dedicated workspace with an uploaded knowledge base and its own instructions, separate from your global settings.
 Claude retains access to those documents across all conversations within the project.
 For ongoing work in a specific domain, setting up a Project means you stop re-uploading context every time and start from a higher baseline on every conversation.

-These instructions aren't finished, and shouldn't be
+These instructions aren't finished

 Adjust them when you notice patterns: a response that's too brief when you needed depth, a recommendation that didn't account for something you'd already mentioned.
 The personalisation field isn't set-and-forget; it's a working document that reflects how your relationship with the tool is evolving.